Railroad Ridge

 Railroad Ridge is the highest road in Idaho

-Railroad Ridge is a high mountain ridge at an elevation of 3.180m (10,433ft) above the sea level located in Custer County, in the US state of Idaho.
+Railroad Ridge is a high mountain ridge at an elevation of 3.180m (10,433ft) above sea level located in Custer County, in the US state of Idaho.
 It’s definitely not for the faint of heart.
 It’s said to be the highest road accessible to full-size vehicles in Idaho.

 Can you drive to Railroad Ridge in Idaho?

-Tucked away in central Idaho’s White Cloud Mountains, the unpaved road to the summit is very challenging.
-It’s called FR 669.
-It is truly one of those places that is impossible to describe: one needs to venture up on their own for their own experience.
 The road is tough.
 However, the views at the top make it so completely worth it.
-The road is intense, only for vehicles with high clearance and four-wheel-drive.
+The road is intense, only for vehicles with high clearance and four-wheel drive.
 People with a fear of heights might want to stay away.
 The intense track is very narrow with almost zero pullouts and follows switchbacks up to the crest of the ridge.
 Although this journey may not suit everyone, it's certainly a journey you'll never forget.
+There is limited cell signal on the East Fork Road, and none as you approach Livingston Mine and the trail up to Railroad Ridge.
+Be sure to have the route downloaded and be able to follow it with GPS function.

 Is the road to Railroad Ridge in Idaho open?